RS257/JIA-2112-Project/README.md

 ## Version 1.0.0
 ### Features

+- Administration
+    - Added the Ability to give other users Admin privileges

 - Dashboard Table
     - Text change from Due Date to Expiration,
     - Added Download Feature for all certifcations